Deals

 Vitamin A is the fat-soluble vitamin involved in immune function, cell communication, reproduction, and eye health.
 Because it supports normal functioning of the membranes around the eye and cornea, it’s critical to vision.
 It also plays a major role in the growth and regeneration of heart, lung, kidney, and skin cells*.

 Many don’t realize that retinol—the mysterious compound advertised on your night cream—is a form of vitamin A. Synthetic retinoids (similar to retinol in molecular structure) have been used for decades in the cosmetic industry as a smoothing and anti-aging treatment.
-When someone is deficient in vitamin A, the most obvious symptoms crop up on skin.
-“Chicken skin” or hyperkeratosis pilaris (dry, raised bumps) found on the backs of arms is one of the first signs of deficiency, and eventually skin all over the body becomes scaly and rough.
-Because vitamin A is necessary for cell turnover, it’s beneficial for treating lots of skin conditions, from psoriasis to acne.
-It’s also needed for the production of sebum, the oil that keeps hair and skin moisturized, and one of the positive benefits of increasing vitamin A intake is shinier, healthy looking hair.
+Because vitamin A is necessary for cell turnover, it may be beneficial for the skin.
+It’s also needed for the production of sebum, the oil that keeps hair and skin moisturized, and one of the positive benefits of increasing vitamin A intake is shinier, healthy looking hair*.

 Plus, vitamin A doubles as a powerful antioxidant, protecting cells from oxidative and free radical damage*.